Kim Gook-hee

-Kim Gook-hee (born December 1, 1985) is a South Korean actress and model.
+Kim Gook-hee (born December 1, 1985) is a South Korean actress.
 She is best known for her roles in dramas such as Hospital Playlist and she is also known for her roles in movies such as Microhabitat, Kim Ji-young: Born 1982 and 1987: When the Day Comes.
 She is best known for her role as Eun-ja in movie, Tune in for Love.

 Personal life

 Kim Gook-hee is married to Ryu Kyung-hwan.